JamieJB123/chaos-cards-django/README.md

 - User registration and login/logout
 - Creating, reading, editing, and deleting personal chaos cards
-- Viewing all cards created across the platform
+- Viewing all personal cards
 - Spinning a virtual “wheel of chaos” to select a random card
 - Contact/feedback submission form